picodata/tarantool-module/README.md

     ctx.return_tuple(&result.unwrap().unwrap()).unwrap()
 }
 ```
-This time the Rust function does three things:
+This time the Rust function does the following:
 1. Finds the `capi_test` space by calling the `Space::find_by_name()` method;
-1. Serializes the row structure to tuple in auto mode;
+1. Serializes the row structure to a tuple in auto mode;
-1. Inserts a tuple using `.insert()`.
+1. Inserts the tuple using `.insert()`.

 Compile the program into the `hardest.so` library using `cargo build`.